suryansh0010/KrishiMitra/README.md

-# Krishi Sahay Web
+# KrishiMitra

-Krishi Sahay Web is a platform designed to assist farmers and agricultural stakeholders with resources, information, and tools to improve productivity and efficiency in agriculture.
+KrishiMitra is a platform designed to assist farmers and agricultural stakeholders with resources, information, and tools to improve productivity and efficiency in agriculture.

 ## Overview